zapata-engineering/orquestra-core/docs/tutorials/basic_qaoa.rst

         :start-at: graph.add_edge(0, 4, weight=10)
         :end-at: return graph

 Now let's write a function that accepts our graph object and used QAOA to try to solve it.
 The first step is to get a description of the problem in a language our quantum computer can understand, we call this the Hamiltonian.
-We also need a quantum ciruit we can train using QAOA, this is called our ansatz.
+We also need a quantum circuit we can train using QAOA, this is called our ansatz.

 .. literalinclude:: /examples/qaoa_maxcut.py
     :language: python